patrickkunka/mixitup/docs/mixitup.Config.classnames.md

 ## Overview

-A group of properties defining the output and structure of classNames programmatically added to controls and containers to reflect the state of the mixer.
+A group of properties defining the output and structure of class names programmatically added to controls and containers to reflect the state of the mixer.

-Most commonly, classNames are added to control buttons by MixItUp to indicate that the control is active so that it can be styled accordingly - `'mixitup-control-active'` by default.
+Most commonly, class names are added to controls by MixItUp to indicate that the control is active so that it can be styled accordingly - `'mixitup-control-active'` by default.

 Using a "BEM" like structure, each classname is broken into the three parts: